oswida/cyber/docs/en/srd.md

 #### Detachments

 Large groups of similar combatants fighting together are treated as a single **detachment**.
 When a detachment takes critical damage, it is routed or significantly weakened.
-When it reaches 0 BOD, it is destroyed.
+When it reaches 0 BIO, it is destroyed.

 Attacks against detachments by individuals are [impaired](#attack-modifiers) (excluding [blast](#blast) damage).